 Purpose Amenable for fruit plucking, coconut harvesting, training, pruning, lopping and spraying tree crops.
-Type of the implement Tractor mounted 1 Rs.
-55,000 /- (Approximately) Salient Features • The equipment is attached to the back of a 45 hp agricultural tractor. • True laboration and stand on the alotforms and do
+Type of the implement Tractor mounted Cost of the implement Rs.
+55,000 /- (Approximately) Salient • The equipment is attached to the back of a Features 45 hp agricultural tractor. · T